LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/aggregation/_index.md

 ## Groupby

 The `.groupby()` function groups data together from one or more columns.
 As we group the data together, it forms a new **GroupBy** object.
-The offical [pandas documenation](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html) states that a "group by" accomplshes the following:
+The official [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html) states that a "group by" accomplishes the following:
 1. Splitting: Split the data based on the criteria provided.
 1. Applying: Provide an applicable function to the groups that were split.
 1. Combining: Combine the results from the function into a new data structure.